Research Associates

 Dr. Paula Byrne

-Dr. Paula Byrne is a postdoctoral researcher with Evidence Synthesis Ireland & HRB-Trials Methodology Research Network at the National University of Ireland, Galway.
-Her work focuses on evidence [...]
+Dr. Paula Byrne is a postdoctoral researcher with Evidence Synthesis Ireland & HRB-Trials Methodology Research Network at the University of Galway.
+Her work focuses on evidence synthesis, [...]

 Dr. Linda O’ Neill